run builder and chat with him :)

 python -m pip install mypy-boto3-builder

-# Build all packages in mypy_boto3_output directory
+# Build all packages in typings directory

 # Or specify required services explicitly

-python -m mypy_boto3_builder mypy_boto3_output -s ec2 s3
+python -m mypy_boto3_builder ./typings --product types-boto3 types-boto3-services --output-type wheel -s ec2 s3

-# Install custom `boto3-stubs` packages
+# Install custom `types-boto3` packages

-python -m pip install -e ./mypy_boto3_ec2_package
+python -m pip install ./typings/*.whl

-With Docker image#
+With Docker image

-• Install Docker
+- Install Docker

-• Pull latest mypy_boto3_builder version and tag it
+version and tag it

 docker pull docker.pkg.github.com/youtype/mypy_boto3_builder/mypy_boto3_builder_stable:latest